-Development at 4 13 12 18 21

-smaller villages

-Large new 19 10 9 31 486
+Development at smaller villages 4 13 12 18 21 Large new settlement/garden community 19 10 9 31 486

-settlement/garden

-community

 This question focused on the type of location as set out in the above table, to which many respondents addressed their comments.
 However, the same section of the document (Part 6) set out the five potential Spatial Approaches.
 Each of these comprised a mix of the types of location, and therefore drew specific comments to those Approaches.
 The summary comments below are ordered by the Spatial Approaches, the type of location, followed by other comments, for each of the consultee groups.